CodingLawyersClub/fundamentals/README.md

 Because `5` is not `3`, it returns `false` and the `else` statement runs.

 You can have multiple `if`'s together.
-The one's after the `if` are called an `else if`.
+The one's after the first `if` are called `else if`.
 Try the following code:

 ```
 componentDidMount() {